PureClarity/nuget-pureclarity/docs/managers/feed-manager.md

 This is used to send the sku of a product which you no longer want PureClarity to show.
 It is only required for a delta.
 A full feed does not require this.

+Please note that if you wish to remove a variant from a product, you will need to use the AddProduct method instead.
+This should be used to send the new state of the products and its variants.
+The DeletedProductSku method is only for a product (i.e. the parent entity).

 Returns an [AddItemResult](/nuget-pureclarity/models/add-item-result) or IEnumerable\<[AddItemResult](/nuget-pureclarity/models/add-item-result)>.